prysmaticlabs/documentation/docs/prepare-for-merge.md

         <div className='input-container'><input id="cl-8" type='checkbox'/><span className='done'></span></div>
         <div className='guidance-container'>
             <label htmlFor="cl-8">Update your firewall</label>
             <p>If you're not using IPC to connect your beacon node and execution node, your beacon node will need to connect to its execution node on port <code>8551</code>.
 Previously, port <code>8545</code> was used.
-If your beacon node and execution node are on different host machines, ensure that your firewall rules are updated accordingly, and refer to <a href='/manage-connections/configure-ports-and-firewalls'>Configure ports and firewalls for improved network connectivity</a> for general connectivity improvement tips.</p>
+If your beacon node and execution node are on different host machines, ensure that your firewall rules are updated accordingly, and refer to [Configure ports and firewalls for improved network connectivity](/manage-connections/configure-ports-and-firewalls.md) for general connectivity improvement tips.</p>
         </div>
     </div>
     <div className='task'>
         <div className='input-container'><input id="cl-9" type='checkbox'/><span className='done'></span></div>
         <div className='guidance-container'>
             <label htmlFor="cl-9">Configure a fee recipient address</label>
             <p>If you're running a validator, configuring a fee recipient address will allow you to earn what were previously miners' transaction fee tips.
-Instructions are provided below, and also here: <a href='/configure-prysm/configure-fee-recipient'>Configure a Fee Recipient address</a>.</p>
+Instructions are provided below, and also here: [Configure a Fee Recipient address](/configure-prysm/configure-fee-recipient.md).</p>
         </div>
     </div>
     <div className='task'>
         <div className='input-container'><input id="cl-expected" type='checkbox'/><span className='done'></span></div>
         <div className='guidance-container'>
             <label htmlFor="cl-expected">Ensure that Prysm is running as expected</label>
-            <p>See <a href='/monitoring-alerts-metrics/check-node-and-validator-status'>Check node and validator status</a> to learn how to check the status of your execution node, beacon node, and validator node.</p>
+            <p>See [Check node and validator status](/monitoring-alerts-metrics/check-node-and-validator-status.md) to learn how to check the status of your execution node, beacon node, and validator node.</p>
         </div>
     </div>
 </div>